Chanasit/Chanasit/README.md

 ### Hi there 👋
 - 🔭 I’m currently working as a Full-Stack Developer, Infrastructure, and DevOps Engineer on [Botnoi Consulting](https://botnoigroup.com/).
-- 🌱 I’m currently learning distributed system, machine learning and data engineering.
+- 🌱 I’m currently learning distributed system, machine learning, network and data engineering.
-- 👯 I’m looking to collaborate on distributed system software.
+- 👯 I’m looking to collaborate on large distributed system software.

 <!--
 **Chanasit/Chanasit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.